Generic Name: golimumab

 Gastrointestinal disorders: Constipation

-Neoplasm Benign and Malignant: Melanoma [see Warnings and Precautions (5.2)]
+Neoplasm benign and malignant: Melanoma, Merkel cell carcinoma [see Warnings and Precautions (5.2)]

-Immune System Disorders: Serious systemic hypersensitivity reactions (including anaphylactic reaction) [see Warnings and Precautions (5.10)], sarcoidosis
+Immune system disorders: Serious systemic hypersensitivity reactions (including anaphylactic reaction) [see Warnings and Precautions (5.11)], sarcoidosis

-Simponi Aria should be used with methotrexate (MTX) [see Clinical Studies (14)].
-Following IV administration, concomitant administration of methotrexate decreases the clearance of Simponi Aria by approximately 9% based on population PK analysis.
-In addition, concomitant administration of methotrexate decreases the Simponi Aria clearance by reducing the development of anti-golimumab antibodies.
+Simponi Aria should be used with MTX for the treatment of RA [see Clinical Studies (14.1)].
+Following IV administration, concomitant administration of methotrexate decreases the clearance of Simponi Aria by approximately 9% based on population pharmacokinetics (PK) analysis.
+In addition, concomitant administration of methotrexate decreases the Simponi Aria clearance by reducing the development of antibodies to golimumab.

 Live vaccines should not be given concurrently with Simponi Aria [see Warnings and Precautions (5.10)].